divest

 Transitive: to divest sb of a title or privilege

-The university 's board voted to divest the professor of his tenure.
+The army 's decision was to divest the general of command after his failure in battle.